What is Mediation?

 There are many different models of mediation, and it is practiced differently throughout the United States.
 Unlike some countries, the United States does not have uniform training and standard qualifications for mediators.
 Mediators may be psychologists, attorneys, or a combination of these and other professions.
 Mediation organizations, attorneys, and universities may be helpful resources in pursuing mediation.
 Mediators in the U.S. may be able to co-mediate with mediators abroad, where one party is located.
 Contact the Office of Children’s Issues for information on international custody and family mediation resources in the United States.

 Although the Department of State cannot recommend specific mediation programs, below are some resources that parents may consider.
-This list is provided as a courtesy service only and does not constitute an endorsement of any organization or individual attorney.
+This list is provided as a courtesy only and does not constitute an endorsement of any organization or individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the organizations included in this list.
+Any fees associated with services should be discussed with the mediation programs directly.

 - Association of Family Law and Conciliation Courts